Corduroy

 Corduroy is a textile with a distinctively raised "cord" or wale texture.
 Modern corduroy is most commonly composed of tufted cords, sometimes exhibiting a channel (bare to the base fabric) between them.
 Both velvet and corduroy derive from fustian fabric.
 Corduroy looks as if it is made from multiple cords laid parallel to each other.

 Etymology

-A common false etymology holds that the word "corduroy" derives from the French phrase corde du roi or the cord of the king.
-The word corduroy is from cord (i.e., rope) and duroy, which was a coarse woollen cloth made in England in the 18th century.
+A common but possibly false etymology holds that the word "corduroy" derives from the French phrase corde du roi or cord of the king.
+The true etymology is not known.

 Variations

 Corduroy is made by weaving extra sets of fibre into the base fabric to form vertical ridges called wales.
 The wales are built so that clear lines can be seen when they are cut into pile.

 Corduroy is considered a durable cloth and is found in the construction of trousers, jackets, and shirts.
 The width of the wales varies between fabric styles and is specified by wale count—the number of wales per inch.
 A wale is a column of loops running lengthwise, corresponding to the warp of woven fabric.
 The lower the number, the thicker the wales' width (e.g., 4-wale is much thicker than 11-wale).
 Wale count per inch can vary from 1.5 to 21, although the traditional standard is usually between 10 and 12.
 Wide wale is more commonly used in trousers, and furniture upholstery (primarily couches); medium, narrow, and fine wale fabrics are usually found in garments worn above the waist.